thompsonalt/thompsonalt.github.io/_posts/19-08-20-virtual-environments.md

 See [here](https://stackoverflow.com/questions/47800794/how-to-activate-different-anaconda-environment-from-powershell).

 The first time you run your scripts you'll always still get that error.
 VS code then does `conda activate myenv` and fixes it for the next time you run it.

-You could avoid this by manually putting that in the terminal before running.
+Another useful link for setting up vscode with anaconda: [How to Activate Conda Environment in VS Code](https://medium.com/@udiyosovzon/how-to-activate-conda-environment-in-vs-code-ce599497f20d)